The Rise of Control Rooms

-Chadstone shopping centre provides Melbourne shoppers with a safe and frictionless shopping experience.
+Chadstone shopping centre provides Melbourne shoppers with a safe and frictionless shopping experience through the first ever COVIDSafe Control Room.

 COVID-19 has had a major impact on the way we manage public spaces.
 For the retail industry, particularly hard hit by the lockdowns, welcoming back shoppers demanded innovative solutions to create a safe shopping environment.
 Finding the balance between public safety and providing a smooth shopping experience has been especially challenging from a security perspective.